alexandrehassan/RiskProject/README.md

  - to move troops click the move button and
  - to end turn at any time click end
 #### Known Issues
-- if a player clicks outside of a county a string error popup is returned and they must start the attack again

 #### Improvements to be implemented
--The graph creation will become more streamlined, in preperation for the automation of custom board creation for milestone 4
+-The graph creation will become more streamlined, in preperation for the automation of custom board creation for milestone 4 -trying to attack with a country that does not have enough troops will alert the player when clicked instead of when the attack happens forcing the player to restart the attack

 #### Roadmap Ahead:
  In Milestone 3 an AI player will be created, as well as troop movement and reinforecment placement will be refined